javirandor/speech-technologies/README.md

 * A further expansion of the dictionary should be considered.
 * The language model wasn't updated
 * Data comes from interviews.
 This data are shorts sentences with interrumptions.

+### Executing the code
+It must be done in the order indicated by the name of the files:
+1. Crawler